Collective Bargaining Agreement

 The Union agrees to indemnify and hold the employer harmless against any and all claims, damages, suits, judgments or other forms of liability which may arise out of any action taken or not taken by the employer for the purpose of complying with the provisions of this Article.

 Section 1 – Priority

-In making appointments and reappointments within a program, department, or employing unit, the employer may give priority to candidates enrolled in that unit or in units from closely related academic areas.
+In making appointments and reappointments within a program, department, or employing unit, the employer may give priority to returning Graduate Employees.
+The employer also may give priority to candidates enrolled in that unit or in units from closely related academic areas.
 The employing unit will consider the candidate’s relevant skills and academic background.

 Section 2- Appointment Letter

 Upon appointment, the employing unit will provide the Graduate Employee with an Appointment Letter.
 Departments shall give as much notice as possible in providing Appointment Letters, preferably no later than thirty (30) days prior to the start of employment.